Satellites of spherical subgroups: Introduction

 \begin{conj} Let $G/H$ be an arbitrary spherical homogeneous space.
 Then for any satellite $H_I$ of the spherical subgroup $H\subset G$, the ratio of the two virtual Poincar\'{e} polynomials

 is always a polynomial $R_I$ in $t^{-1}$ with integral coefficients. \end{conj}

-We prove this conjecture in several examples, in particular in the case where the spherical group $H$ is connected (cf.~Theorem \ref{Th2:Poincare}) and in the case where the spherical homogeneous space $G/H$ is of rank one (cf.~Theorem \ref{Th:P-one}).
+We prove this conjecture in several examples, notably in the case where the spherical group $H$ is connected (cf.~Theorem \ref{Th2:Poincare}) and in the case where the spherical homogeneous space $G/H$ is of rank one (cf.~Theorem \ref{Th:P-one}).